 Every creative industry in Australia is reeling from the impacts of the pandemic.
 After two months of cancelled conferences, working remotely, and social distancing measures limiting physical sales of games, how is the small Australian industry, already geographically isolated from the international market, bearing up?

 The peak industry association Interactive Games & Entertainment Association (IGEA) have released the results of their survey into the impacts of COVID-19 on the local industry, and they stand in stark relief to the results from other creative sectors: they’re surprisingly positive.
 84% of respondents reported that they are not planning to make any staff cutbacks or redundancies, and just over half reported that they had confidence in their studio’s future.
 At least in the short term, these statistics indicate that things are looking okay:

 For established studios, the news seems, tentatively, good.
-But an industry is more than just its established studios – and Australia's tiny, remote industry relies on international opportunities for access to new markets.
-Even in the face of this good news, what might be the ripple effects of this pandemic?
+But an industry is more than just its established studios – and Australia’s tiny, remote industry relies on international opportunities for access to new markets.

 As Australian games industry researcher Brendan Keogh puts it, game development mostly entails ‘sitting in front of a computer in a room.’

 In some very straightforward ways, this kind of labour translates more effectively than a film set, visual arts studio, theatre production, or gig, to remote participation.
 Keogh notes that remote work and small teams are par for the course in independent games development: ‘Especially in Australia, many developers already work alone, or in small teams with minimal resources.
 A lot of people already work from home, or in remote teams.
 Even for teams who share an office, project management tools like Slack and Trello are totally standard, which isn’t always the case for other creative industries.’